ssmirr/terraform-vsphere-test/README.md

 This is a test/example of how to bring up a server and configure networking on a VMware host using [Terraform](https://terraform.io).

-Terraform will prompt for credentials if not provided (because we ), but the prompt is in plain text.
+Terraform will prompt for credentials if not provided, but the prompt is in plain text.
 A better option is to export credentials to the environment.
 For convenience, the script `setauth.sh` is provided.
 Run `source ./setauth.sh` to be prompted for credentials.